valehdba/CV/ats_friendly_cv.md

 - Providing advanced technical support to the ICT onsite team for complex issues.
 - Providing support and escalation between Team Leads and NOC/SOC.
 - Addressing and resolving issues that team leads are unable to handle.
-- Providing Event Management, ServiceDesk Management support.
+- Providing Event Management and ServiceDesk Management support.
 - Preparing reports regarding the problems faced during the event.
-- Coordination with Helpdesk Team and ICT Support Team Leads.
+- Coordination with the Helpdesk Team and ICT Support Team Leads.
 - Follow up on ICT Onsite Team operations and activities in the field.
 - Follow up on issues in all zones, including computer centers, media centers, and meeting rooms.
 - Reporting to the Head of ICT Onsite Support and the Senior Service Manager.